The Intellectual Property Review: Greece

-Greece has ratified the major international intellectual property conventions, including the Berne Convention, the Rome Convention, the TRIPS Agreement, the WIPO Copyright Treaty, the WIPO Performances & Phonograms Treaty and the World IP Geneva Convention.
+Greece has ratified the major international intellectual property conventions, including the Berne Convention, the Rome Convention, the TRIPS Agreement, the WIPO Copyright Treaty, the WIPO Performances and Phonograms Treaty, and the World IP Geneva Convention.

 i Copyright and related rights

-The recently enacted Law 4761/2020 amended Law 4481/2017 'On collective management of copyright and related rights, multi-territorial licensing in musical works for online use in the internal market' and introduced provisions for the enhanced protection of copyright and related rights over the internet.
-By this amendment, the scope of Law 4481/2017 is extended, and provisions relating to copyright collection societies and independent copyright management entities established abroad and interested in operating in Greece are introduced.
-Article 66E of the Greek Copyright Law was also amended to expand the right to initiate an administrative 'notice-and-takedown' procedure also for unlicensed online transmission of events that are covered by national or international TV broadcasting, if the online transmission takes place simultaneously with the event.
+The recently enacted Law No. 4761/2020 amended Law No. 4481/2017 on collective management of copyright and related rights and multi-territorial licensing in musical works for online use in the internal market and introduced provisions for the enhanced protection of copyright and related rights over the internet.
+With this amendment, the scope of Law No. 4481/2017 has been extended and provisions have been introduced relating to copyright collection societies and independent copyright management entities established abroad and interested in operating in Greece.
+Article 66E of the Greek Copyright Law was also amended to expand the right to initiate an administrative 'notice-and-takedown' procedure for unlicensed online transmission of events that are covered by national or international TV broadcasting if the online transmission takes place simultaneously with the event.

-Following the revocation in May 2018 of the operating permit of AEPI, the major collecting management organisation for musical works in Greece, an ongoing dispute has opened between existing and newly established organisations.
-Currently, AFTODIAHIRISI and EDEM are the major players in this industry.
-A decision of the plenary session of the Council of the State is currently expected to judge on the legality of the operating permit of EDEM.
+Following the revocation in May 2018 of the operating permit of the Hellenic Society for the Protection of Intellectual Property (AEPI), the major collective management organisation for musical works in Greece, a dispute began between existing and newly established organisations.
+AFTODIAHIRISI challenged the validity of EDEM's operating permit.
+The dispute was resolved with the decisions of the plenary session of the Council of the State Nos.
+2015/2021 and 2016/2021, judging in favour of the legality of EDEM's operating permit.

 - the limitation of the scope of certain trademark rights for the purpose of safeguarding and enhancing competition;